Going through Pinterest I came across this photo. What do you think?

 Have you tried any of these?
 Got some tips to share?
 Feel free to comment and let me know!!

 How often do you use a recipe when you cook?
 Me, not that often; if I’m baking then all the time.
-But, yesterday after cooking Sunday dinner with my mother, taking a picture and posting it, I realized we didn’t use a recipe.
+But, after cooking Sunday dinner with my mother, I realized we don’t often use a recipe.

 Sunday Dinner: BBQ Pig Feet, Baked Beans and Potato Salad

 People ask me all the time about recipes for the items that I cook throughout the week.
 Most of the time my response is “I don’t have one.”
 Usually, I don’t.
 I just cook sometimes I experiment with spices and other times I know what the ingredients are, I just don’t know the measurements.